algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/quality_assurance/test_plan.md

 ## 5. Test Strategy

-As **BITE MATCH** is currently an MVP developed with **Bubble.io**, the focus is on testing the app on **desktop browsers only**.
-The app will not be tested in-store or on mobile devices at this stage.
+As **BITE MATCH** is currently an MVP developed with **Bubble.io**, the focus is on testing the app on **desktop browsers and mobile devices**.
+This ensures that the application behaves correctly and consistently across the platforms most commonly used by customers and store employees.

 The goal is to make sure everything works smoothly for first-time users: clean navigation, accurate recommendations, and bug-free filters.